BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ---

-## 🍔🍝 Shitty Programming Language Ports
+## 🍔🍝🍔🍔 Shitty Programming Language Ports

-We've created TWO additional clock implementations as fully functional Shitty programming languages!
-Each one works identically to the original but with themed syntax and even MORE legal protection!
+We've created THREE additional implementations as fully functional Shitty programming languages!
+Each one works but with themed syntax and even MORE legal protection!

 ### 1. **🍔 Cheeseburger Clock Language** (`src/burger_clock.py`)